 It was kinda nice.
 And I would be delighted to learn if she still thinks of me from time to time.
 Probably not.

 I’m normally very protective of my space and of my patients.
 How bad would it look if a patient were to see random bugs all over my supposed-to-be-clean clinic?
 Pretty bad.
 Very bad for business.
 So normally, I would smack that bug into its next life, hoping its soul would shunt itself into a newborn human being (preferably with a rich family).

 But this time around, this beautiful little bug reminded me of myself.
-Small, and wandering neither here nor there, possibly perpetually hungry and/or horny.
-I connected with her and saw myself in her, and I saw her in me.
-But before I turn this into a Kafka-esque rumination, it’s moments like these (and there are quite a few of them) when I’m reminded once again that everything has spirit – from bugs to floors to trees to doorknobs – and that everything is still on an ongoing process of evolving from the initial creation of the entire universe.
+Small, and wandering neither here nor there, perpetually hungry.
+Spirit to spirit, I connected with her and saw myself in her, and I saw her in me.
+It’s moments like these (and there are quite a few of them) when I’m reminded once again that everything has spirit – from bugs to floors to trees to doorknobs – and that everything is still on an ongoing process of evolving from the initial creation of the entire universe.